To add, remove or update a listing, email email@example.com.

 AmSpirit Business Connections-Towne Centre Chapter, 12:15 p.m.
 Wednesdays at Logan's Roadhouse, 3969 Morse Crossing.
 The program focuses on networking opportunities.
-Contact Tom Anderson at 614-679-0912 or firstname.lastname@example.org.
+Contact Tom Anderson at 614-679-0912 or email@example.com, or visit amspirit.com.

-Families In Touch, a support group for families and friends of adults affected by mental illness, co-sponsored by Mental Health America of Franklin County and Concord Counseling, 10 a.m. to noon the second and fourth Thursdays of each month at Concord Counseling, 700 Brooksedge Blvd., Westerville.
-Meeting subject to change.
-Call Marilyn at 614-882-9338, ext.
-227, to confirm or visit mhafc.org.
+Families In Touch, 10 a.m. to noon on the second and fourth Thursdays of the month at Concord Counseling, 700 Brooksedge Blvd., Westerville.
+A support group for families and friends of people with mental illness.
+Meetings subject to change.
+To confirm, call 614-22-1141 or visit mhafc.org.

-Depression Support Group, sponsored by Mental Health America of Franklin County, 7 to 8:30 p.m., the first and third Mondays of the month at the Overbrook Presbyterian Church, 4131 N. High St. Call Megan to confirm at 614-221-1441 or visit www.mhafc.org.
+Depression Support Group, sponsored by Mental Health America of Franklin County, 7 to 8:30 p.m., the first and third Mondays of the month at Overbrook Presbyterian Church, 4131 N. High St. An additional group meets from 7 to 8:30 p.m. on the second and fourth Thursday of the month at North Central Mental Health, 1301 N. High St. Call Megan to confirm either meeting at 614-221-1441.
+Meetings subject to change.
+For information, visit mhafc.org.